Contents

 Give feedback about one’s behaviour

 Sometimes it is not simple giving feedback because we may hurt the other person.
-This would lead to discuss.
+This would lead to discussion.

 In the book Creiamo cultura insieme is reported a technique called I statement message that have the purpose to give feedback without judging and discussing.